Improved Longevity: Stay Active and Connected

 Improved Longevity: Stay Active and Connected, Experts Say

-Experts say, stay active and connected for improved longevity.
-Social connection is essential for not only a healthy lifestyle but helping to maintain our overall well being.
+Experts say to stay active and connected for improved longevity.
+Social connection is essential not only for a healthy lifestyle but also for helping to maintain our overall well-being.
 Unfortunately, as we grow older, we often overlook the importance of staying socially connected.
 This is dangerous, as isolation and loneliness are associated with poor health and higher rates of mortality.
-There is strong evidence suggesting the effect of social isolation on health is of similar magnitude to other health risks such as high blood pressure, smoking, and obesity.
+There is strong evidence suggesting the effect of social isolation on health is of similar magnitude to other health risks, such as high blood pressure, smoking, and obesity.
 Seniors, in particular, are vulnerable to social isolation because established relationships change over time.
 For example, children grow up and move away.
 Friends relocate or pass away.
-Mobility may become an issue causing a decline in motivation to remain social.
-According to a CVS study Path to Better Health, 25% of adults aged 65 and older no longer have friends or family nearby and don’t know where to meet new people.
+Mobility may become an issue, causing a decline in motivation to remain social.
+According to a CVS study, Path to Better Health, 25% of adults aged 65 and older no longer have friends or family nearby and don’t know where to meet new people.

 Get Connected